-64. Senate may recognise periods of attendance and examinations passed in any subject for exemption from attendance and examinations required in that subject as prescribed for a degree in any faculty in the case of a student who has graduated from any faculty of the University or from another university approved by Senate for this purpose.
+64. Senate may recognise periods of attendance and examinations passed in any subject for exemption from attendance and examinations required in that subject as prescribed for a qualification in any faculty in the case of a student who has graduated from or obtained a qualification from any faculty of the University or from another university approved by Senate for this purpose.

-Congregations for the conferral of degrees
+Congregations for the conferral of qualifications

-65. A meeting of the members of the University, to be called a congregation, is held for the purpose of conferring degrees.
+65. A meeting of the members of the University, to be called a congregation, is held for the purpose of conferring qualifications.